endor/karhu/ARTICLE.md

     };

-We extend the object with all the attributes of the product and then we attach the category of the product to the object.
-The `attachCategory` is a private function so the behavior is encapsulated.
-Important to notice in this code is the use of the underscore functions which are provided by the [Underscore.js](http://documentcloud.github.com/underscore/) library.
-Most of the behavior defined in that library is related to enumerables and allows one to write easy to read, concise code.
+We extend the object with all the attributes of the product and then we attach the category of the product to the object. `attachCategory` is kept inside the closure to make it a private function.
+Important to note in this code is the use of the underscore functions which are provided by [Underscore.js](http://documentcloud.github.com/underscore/).
+Underscore defines helpers for enumerables and helps one to write easy to read, concise code.

 ## Rendering templates

-In the above case, we do not need an extra view object because the logic of rendering is very basic - it is just the objects of the products we created.
+In the above case, we do not need an additional view layer object because the rendering logic is very basic - it is just iterating over the objects of the products we created and displaying the attributes of each, including the category name we attached beforehand.
 The logic-free mustache template that will be rendered looks like this:

     <h2>Products</h2>